daronphang/programming-resources/java/classes/access-levels.md

 ### private

 Methods that can access the instance fields are the methods of the class itself.
 No outside method can read or write to these fields.

+### protected

+When you want to restrict a method to subclasses only i.e. allow subclass methods to access a superclass field.